Last Updated: March 8, 2021

 Customer Relationship Management has been around for decades, but it got a powerful boost in the nineties thanks to Tom Siebel who created the first CRM software.
 Ever since then, CRM has been a growing industry.

 CRM statistics leave no room for doubt.
-The market will continue to expand as companies from all sizes embrace new technologies.
+The market will continue to expand as companies of all sizes embrace new technologies.
 And with the help of AI, it may mean a tremendous shift in the way businesses perceive their clients.